-Children’s Mercy Develops New App to Improve Pediatric Hearing Testing
+Children’s Mercy Kansas City Develops New App to Improve Pediatric Hearing Testing

 Children’s Mercy Kansas City has recently released an innovative app called HearPlay™.
 The app is a suite of games designed to make hearing testing in children more fun and engaging.
 HearPlay is used under the supervision of professional audiologists and supports conditioned play audiometry (CPA) for measuring speech reception thresholds and pure tone thresholds, with children, on average, from 2 1/2 to 5 years of age and those with developmental delays.